A Traveler’s Bag

 - A disposable camera.
 You may laugh, but in places where theft is common, this will allow you to take some photos without running the risk of your camera being stolen.

 - A soft-bottle for water.
 You can find these in sports or travel shops for a few Euros.
 As is it forbidden to take water with you through customs at an airport, you can take this bottle and fill it up once you’ve gone through customs.
 And as its flat, it will not take up any space in your bag.
-They often come with a little hook with which you can attach it to your belt or your backpack.
+Also, they often come with a little hook with which you can attach it to your belt or your backpack.

 So, there you have it.
 These are the essential items you should take with you in your traveler’s bag.
 There is no need to burden yourself with useless things.
 If you are being hosted while on your trip, also consider bringing a small present for your host.